dilawar/ncbs/handbook/student_handbook.markdown

 9\.
 Presentation made in person at MU.
 Travel will be arranged by the Academic Office.\
+## Assessments and renewals
-**Assessments and renewals:** Studentship and the associated fellowship is renewed on an annual basis, subject to satisfactory performance in graduate work.
+ Studentship and the associated fellowship is renewed on an annual basis, subject to satisfactory performance in graduate work.
 July 31st marks the end of studentship unless renewed earlier in the year based on the TAC report submitted in June.
 For